unlock-protocol/unlock/unlock-protocol.com/blog/tokenizing-memberships.md

 At Unlock, we want to help your participation in those communities — your memberships — mean something.
 We want to give you more control over them.

-> At Unlock, want to help memberships materialize.
+> At Unlock, we want to help memberships materialize.

 ![locks](/static/images/blog/tokenized-memberships.jpg)